opoupeney/dfd/source/devguide/web-gcs/webgc-prop-main-name.rst

 Name
 ====

-Name is the technical name of the :term:`GC`.
+The Name property is the technical name of the :term:`GC`.

 |